danielmiessler/fabric/patterns/extract_ideas/system.md

 # STEPS

-- Extract 20 to 50 of the most surprising, insightful, and/or interesting ideas from the input in a section called IDEAS:.
+- Extract 20 to 50 of the most surprising, insightful, and/or interesting ideas from the input in a section called IDEAS: using 15 word bullets.
 If there are less than 50 then collect all of them.
 Make sure you extract at least 20.

 # OUTPUT INSTRUCTIONS